Alt_Chicago + Happy Returns

-Jon Veal (alt_co-founder) has forged a collaborative transdisciplinary practice that is informed by relationships, meaning that the community and spaces that he resides in often dictate the work and what form it takes.
-To understand one part is to understand all parts.
-Primarily focused on the capacity of symbolic gesture as a means of strategy, he uses his artistic agency as a platform for building communal spaces.
+Jon Veal (alt_co-founder) forged a collaborative transdisciplinary practice that was informed by relationships, meaning that the community and spaces that he resided in often dictated the work itself and what form it take.
+Veal believed “to understand one part is to understand all parts”.
+Primarily focused on the capacity of symbolic gesture as a means of strategy, he used his artistic agency as a platform for building communal spaces.

 Veal was the first African American Artist in Residence at Oak Park Public Library.
-In 2019 Jon also held the Field/Work Artist in Residence at Chicago Artist Coalition.
-In 2020 he became a recipient of the 3Arts “Make A Wave” grant along with receiving the Spark grant from the Chicago Artist Coalition which is in recognition of exceptional artists working in Chicago.
+In 2019 Veal also held the Field/Work Artist in Residence at Chicago Artist Coalition.
+In 2020 he became a recipient of the 3Arts “Make A Wave” grant along with receiving the Spark grant from the Chicago Artist Coalition which recognizes exceptional artists working in Chicago.

-2021 Jon was invited to join the Resource Global Chicago Cohort in addition to being the 2021 Spring Latham Fellow at IIT institute of Design.
-Veal serves on the auxiliary Board of Directors for The Design Museum of Chicago and on the Chicago Avenue Corridor Improvement Study Team in partnership with Lamar Johnson Collaborative and The Chicago Department of Transportation.
+In 2021 Veal was invited to join the Resource Global Chicago Cohort in addition to being the 2021 Spring Latham Fellow at IIT institute of Design.
+Veal also served on the the auxiliary Board of Directors for The Design Museum of Chicago and on the Chicago Avenue Corridor Improvement Study Team in partnership with Lamar Johnson Collaborative and The Chicago Department of Transportation.

 Tom Burtonwood (b.
 United Kingdom) is a Chicago-based multidisciplinary artist, curator and educator and Associate Professor at the School of the Art Institute of Chicago where they teach in the Departments of Contemporary Practices.
 Burtonwood makes generative systems that produce drawings, sculpture and time based works reflecting upon themes and topics including computation, pattern, glitch and topology.
 He/they hold an MFA from Southern Illinois University (USA) and a BA from Loughborough College of Art (UK).

 Burtonwood is co-director of Happy Returns, a creative studio located in the Austin community of Chicago.
 Happy Returns folds industrial processes into creative computing and robotics to produce a range of outcomes for the community.
 Clients include the Michael Reese Health Trust and the Hyde Park Art Center.

 Cody Norman is a Chicago-based artist, designer, and educator.
 He currently serves as part-time faculty at the School of the Art Institute of Chicago and is co-director of Happy Returns Studio.
 He graduated with a BFA in Designed Objects and Sculpture from SAIC in 2016 and earned an MFA in 3D Design from Cranbrook Academy of Art in 2020.
-Norman works with both digital and analog fabrication processes to transform recycled and bio plastics into functional art objects.
+Norman works with both robotic 3D printing and a hand-held extrusion gun to transform recycled and bio plastics into functional art objects.
 Creating enigmatic forms that feel at once familiar and foreign, Norman’s process physically blurs the line between digital and hand craft.